rellen/robertellen.dev/priv/site/blog/2021-07-08-hello-world/index.md

 ## The end of the beginning

 Working with Still to get this blog going has been fun and rewarding.
-I'm excited to write my first 'Hello, world!!!' post soon so that I can go legit.
+I'm excited to write my first non-'Hello, world!!!' post soon so that I can go legit.
 See you there!